California Sees Rise in Fatal Motorcycle Crashes: “Lane Splitting” May Be to Blame

 Experts feel that lane splitting greatly increases the odds a motorcyclist will be involved in a broadside collision.

-If you or someone you love has been the victim of a motorcycle accident due to another driver’s negligence, contact the experienced motorcycle accident attorneys at the Arnold Law Firm today.
+If you or someone you love has been the victim of a motorcycle accident due to another driver’s negligence, contact an experienced Sacramento motorcycle accident lawyer at the Arnold Law Firm today.